sirtomau/TakeHomeChallenge/doc/BuildAndRun.md

   ```
   ./run_with_docker.sh
   ```
   Make sure the scripts have execution rights.
 * If on OTHER OPERATING SYSTEMS simply use the Docker commands you find in the .sh scripts

 ## Build and run with local JDK/Maven

 * Pre-requirement: JDK and Maven installed locally
-* Download the project.
+* Download the project
-* If needed unzip it.
+* If needed unzip it
 * Open a terminal (or cmd) window and go to the folder with the pom.xml
   ```
   mvn spring-boot:run -DskipTests